 Non-VA Mesothelioma Caregiver Resources

-Besides the vast range of resources offered by the VA, mesothelioma caregivers may also have access to other resources that can help both the veteran they love and themselves.
+Besides the vast range of resources the VA offers, mesothelioma caregivers may also have access to other resources that can help both the veteran they love and themselves.

 Civilian mesothelioma caregiver resources include:

-• The American Cancer Society: This top cancer organization has a guide and video series on how to be an effective cancer caregiver.
+- The American Cancer Society: This top cancer organization has a guide and video series on being an effective cancer caregiver.

 Caregivers of U.S. veterans can reach out to any of these programs to get the help they deserve.